JustinOros/epub-to-manga/README.md

 Convert EPUB novels into manga-style EPUBs using a local LLM for scene parsing and Stable Diffusion for image generation.

+Disclaimer: This is a proof of concept.
+Your results may be dog water. ;3

 ## How it works

 1. Reads your EPUB and splits the text into scenes